GFDRR/opendri-website/wp-content/plugins/stop-user-enumeration/readme.txt

 == Frequently asked questions ==

 = It doesn't seem to work! ==
 Are you logged in?
 This plugin won't do anything for logged in users, it only works when you are logged out.
+This is the way it is designed.
 A common mistake is to install the plugin and test it, while still logged in as admin.
 = Are there any settings? =
 Yes, but the default ones are fine for most cases
+= This doesn't work with PHP 5.2! =
+This plugin does not support PHP 5.2.
+PHP 5.2 is very old and you really need to sort out your hosting, running version of software way past its supported end of life is a security risk.
 = Will it work on Multisite? =
 Yes
 = Why don't I just block with .htaccess =
-A .htaccess solution may suffice, but most published do not cover POST blocking, REST API blocking and still allow admin users access.
+A .htaccess solution is insufficient for sevaral reasons, but most published posts on the subject do not cover POST blocking, REST API blocking and inadvertently block admin users access.
+And don't log the IP to a firewall, the major benefit!
 = Does it break anything? =
 If a comment is left by someone just giving a number that comment would be forbidden, as it is assume a hack attempt, but the plugin has a bit of code that strips out numbers from comment author names
 = Do I need fail2ban for this to work? =
-No, but fail2ban will allow you to block IP addresses at your VPS firewall that attempt user enumeration.
+No, but fail2ban will allow you to block IP addresses at your VPS / Dedicated server firewall that attempt user enumeration.
+If you don't have root access ( e.g. on shared hosting ) so can't install fail2ban you can install and use [Fullworks Firewall](https://wordpress.org/plugins/fullworks-firewall/)
+Stop User Enumeration will automatically detect this and will report malicious IPs.
-= What do I do with the fail2ban file?=
+= What is the fail2ban config?=
-You only need this if you are using Fail2Ban.
-Place  the file wordpress-userenum.conf in your fail2ban installation's filter.d directory. edit your jail.local  to include lines like `[wordpress-userenum] enabled = true filter = wordpress-userenumaction   = iptables-allports[name=WORDPRESS-USERENUM]
-           sendmail-whois-lines[name=WORDPRESS-USERENUM, dest=youremail@yourdomain, logpath=/var/log/messages]
-logpath = /var/log/messages
-maxretry = 1
-findtime = 600
-bantime = 2500000`
-Adjusted to your own requirements.

-== Pro ==

-Pro features coming soon.
+An fail2ban config file, wordpress-userenum.conf is found in the plugin directory stop-user-enumeration/fail2ban/filter.d = What needs to go in the fail2ban jail.local?=
+An example jail.local is found in plugin directory stop-user-enumeration/fail2ban = If I have Fullworks Firewall installed, is there anything I need to do? = No, the plugin automatically detects [Fullworks Firewall](https://wordpress.org/plugins/fullworks-firewall/) the plugin and sends the suspect IPs directly

 == Changelog ==

+= 1.3.14 =
+* fix double plugin header

+= 1.3.13 =
+* ability to link to shared host firewall ( fullworks-firewall )

 = 1.3.12 =